rlutowsk/jupyter-gap/README.md

 Before using the `docker-compose.yml` file, one should note the following:

+1. Set the proper tag of the image.
 1. Volumes are not necessary, but in case one would like to have access to the files then the proper path should be placed in `docker-compose.yml` file.
 1. If volumes are unnecessary, then user may be safely deleted from the file.